mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 #### 1 - 09:10

-And then in the next passage, Dogen Zenji takes the method of washing the robe as an example.
+And then in the next passage, Dōgen Zenji takes the method of washing the robe as an example.
 Let me read it first:

 > For example, it is just like the method of washing a robe.
 Water is contaminated by the robe; the robe is soaked in water.
 Although the robe is cleaned with the aid of water and by changing the water, water is still being used, and the robe is being washed.
 More than one or two washings are necessary, and we shouldn’t rest until it is clean.
 When the water is used up, we put more water in.
 We wash the clean robe again to make it cleaner.
 It is good for the robe to be clean that all kinds of water are used.
 We must clarify the principle that there is a fish in dirty water.
 >